jagan-singh/Movie-Analysis-Mod1/readme.md

 crew, genres etc. But all these values were in different datasets.
 For analysis and visualization, we used Pandas, numpy, Matplotlib and seaborn.

-## Presentation
-Here is a link to our presentation: [Movie-Analysis-Presentation](https://docs.google.com/presentation/d/1GM80jBA_ng6gltuki6KBqi6Y7497tEwvciLKp3pmSAg/edit?usp=sharing)
+Here is a link to [our presentation](https://docs.google.com/presentation/d/1GM80jBA_ng6gltuki6KBqi6Y7497tEwvciLKp3pmSAg/edit?usp=sharing):

-Below is the discription of our project.
+Below is the description of this project and our work.

 ## Project Goals
 Our goal in this project is to answer the following questions using the data